utdal/orgchart-wordpress-plugin/README.md

 ## Managing People

 - A Person can be added just like any other content item in WordPress.
 There is a Person custom post type that should show up in the sidebar of the admin area.
 - You should add at least one tag to each person.
-Tags are used in the `[person_list]` shortcode to display a list of people by tag.
+Tags are used in the `[re_person_list]` shortcode to display a list of people by tag.
 - Organization hierarchy can be created by setting each Person's parent item.
 - If you want an organizational group to be displayed on the org chart (see below), create the group as a Person, entering the name of the group as the name of the Person and leaving all other fields blank.
 Then, set this as the parent item for all other People in that group.